Back to news

 How to build an AI agent with 1M token context.

-Leverage Claude Sonnet 4.6's 1M context beta, MiniMax M3, and Gemini 3.5 Flash to build agents that can process entire codebases, books, and datasets in a single prompt.
+How to build an AI agent with 1M token context: Use Claude Sonnet 4.6's 1M context beta, MiniMax M3, and Gemini 3.5 Flash to build agents that read entire…

 AI Kick Start editorial image for How to build an AI agent with 1M token context.